THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Tip 2: Sell Or Donate Unwanted Items

-While it requires some upfront work, the simple act of purging your household will go a long way toward making your move streamlined and straightforward.
+While it requires some upfront work, purging your household will go a long way toward making your move streamlined and straightforward.
 Rather than towing them to your new place, why not try selling your more oversized unwanted furniture items?
 Not only will you make some money, but you’ll save on the cost and reduce emissions during the move.

 You can always throw a yard sale for smaller items that still have some value,